CSC-WebApps/Course/Pages/Login/Login.md

 If we managed to steal a cookie, we can perform a [Cross-site request forgery (CSRF) attack](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#Double_Submit_Cookie).

+> A CSRF attack works because browser requests automatically include all cookies including session cookies.
+Therefore, if the user is authenticated to the site, the site cannot distinguish between legitimate authorized requests and forged authenticated requests.
+This attack is thwarted when proper Authorization is used, which implies that a challenge-response mechanism is required that verifies the identity and authority of the requester.

 ```bash | {type: 'command', failed_when:"exitCode!=0"}
 curl -s localhost:3000/secret
 ```